MauriceGit/XBox_Controller_Linux_Interface/README.md

-# Linux interfact for an XBox Controller
+# Linux interface for an XBox Controller

 This is a linux interface, to integrate the Xbox-Controller directly into your favorite project.
 Not all buttons or axes are included.
 If you require different mappings or axes, please see the linux